-For example, in a Texas case, the deceased woman had called someone to her bedside on a Thursday; she told him she knew she was about to die and that she wanted a friend to inherit her property.
-By Saturday, she was well enough to go to a neighbor's house and a grocery store, but died at home that night.
+For example, in a Texas case (back when Texas used to recognize oral wills), a woman called someone to her bedside on a Thursday; she told him she knew she was about to die and that she wanted a friend to inherit her property.
+By Saturday, she was well enough to go to a neighbor's house and a grocery store but died at home that night.

 The court didn't recognize the oral will.
 It ruled that the deceased woman hadn't been at the point of death when she spoke her Thursday instructions and could've prepared a written will before she died.
 (McClain v.
 Adams, 135 Tex.
 627, 146 S. W.2d 373 (1941).)

 Oral wills aren't the only type of will that might be made in an emergency situation.
 Many states also recognize holographic wills (sometimes informally called "deathbed wills"), which are handwritten wills that aren't witnessed.

 The best way to ensure your property is passed on to the people you want to inherit it is to put your wishes in writing in the form of a properly signed and witnessed will.
 Don't wait for a crisis.